Corymacs/12-Volt-Battery-Monitor/README.md

 V3 = Humidity

 As for the parts involved all of them I sourced from amazon for cheap.
 Atleast in my opinion it is a pretty inexpensive project and it gets you far more information then a store bought monitor.
 Parts list is...

 "Arduino with WIFI built in for the brains of the project"
 x1 Arduino ESP8266 NodeMCU             https://a.co/d/1botgaY   //Amazon Canada

-"Note you will not be running thr current through this board so it is important to remove the onboard 100 ohm resistor"
+"Note you will not be running the current through this board so it is important to remove the onboard 100 ohm resistor"
 x1 INA226 Current shunt board          https://a.co/d/3lF1AP3   //Amazon Canada

 "This charges the batteries the project uses when the car is running"